 Innovative and effective use of electronic media in providing supplemental content for the ACM Digital Library, such as electronic appendices, archived data, software, and multimedia.

 Innovations that improve operations, providing a more satisfactory experience for authors, referees, and editors.

 EiCs are expected to provide a written report to the Board before they are formally considered for reappointment.
 It would be most helpful to the Board if that report specifically addressed the following points.

 - Evaluate current charter or scope statement of the publication: Is it up-to-date?
 Has the field or the publication drifted regarding their emerging sub-areas that deserve increased emphasis, or are there new topics that the publication should consider serving?
 What plan is there for adjusting the publication’s area of coverage?

 - For each of the evaluation criteria areas detailed above (i.e., editorial, operations, relationships, innovations), please identify the current strengths and weaknesses of the publication.
 What are your plans for addressing weaknesses?

 - What additional support do you need from the Publications Board or ACM staff to do your job better?

-Feel free to provide any additional information that you like to the Board.
-Please understand that your report will be circulated to the entire Publications Board, as well as to all current ACM EiCs and SIG Board Chairs for their comments.
-If any information you supply is confidential, please identify it as such and submit it separately.
+An EiC may provide any additional information to the Board.
+This report will be circulated to the entire Publications Board, as well as to all current ACM EiCs and SIG Board Chairs for their comments.
+If any information supplied is confidential, it should be identified as such and submitted separately.

 We use the term “publication” in this document to refer to periodicals of this type.